-The best way to learn about a project’s specifics is directly from its source: the sponsor or PMO that appointed you.
-Have a 1:1 meeting with them to find out their take on the project and what expectations they have from you, both in terms of communication and involvement.
-Be cautious though.
-Let them talk for the most part to see if they are championing the project and treat it as a high priority or deal with it in a reactive manner.
-Now is also the time to ask for their support, since they’re the ones responsible for the overall leadership.
+The best way to learn about a project’s specifics is directly from its source — the sponsor or PMO who appointed you.
+Have a 1:1 meeting with them to find out their take on the project and what expectations they have from you regarding communication and involvement.
+Be cautious, though.
+Let them talk for the most part to see if they are championing the project, treating it as a high priority, or dealing with it reactively.
+Now is also the time to ask for their support since they’re responsible for the overall lead.

 4. Meet the previous project manager